Monastery of Saint Anthony Trip Hurghada Booking

 Marriage Ceremony

 The three days of praying and fasting refer to Tobia and a woman called Tobit.
 Tobit married several times, and the devil killed her husband on the first night of their marriage.
 Tobit attained a horrible reputation, and people started gossiping about her.
 When Tobit married Tobia, her father and husband prayed to God to protect this marriage.
-One day the angel Raphael appeared to Tobia.
-The angel told him to pray and fast for three days to defend himself and his wife from the evil.
-Afterwards, the story of Tobia and Tobit became a tradition among religious people to pray and fast for three days right after their marriage.
+One day, the angel Raphael appeared to Tobia.
+The angel told him to pray and fast for three days to defend himself and his wife from evil.
+Afterwards, the story of Tobia and Tobit became a tradition among religious people to pray and fast for three days after their marriage.

 Praying